mattdesl/bartlett-dfpi-rpi/README.md

 # bartlett-dfpi-rpi

-A project that connects Raspberry Pi with a web browser via WebSockets.
+A project that connects Raspberry Pi Zero with a web browser via WebSockets.

 ## Guides